From 0.0.24.x to 0.1.0 Beta 1

 Renamed permissions to groups

-to avoid confusion.
+We have renamed the permissions feature to groups to avoid confusion.
 Later, it's been renamed to user flags in later development versions.

 From Milestone 5 to Milestone 7